Share this article:

 We drove back and forth on the Route du Soleil, where there's road Toll to be paid.

-Vallouise and La Claree are perfect for road cycling.
-They are also great for gravel biking and mountain biking.
-On our trip, we mainly used our road bikes.
-These are the routes we took on this trip.
+Huttopa Vallouise and Huttopia La Clarée are perfect for road cycling.
+You can also gravel and MTB well there.
+On our trip, we mainly went out by road bike.
+These are our routes from this trip.

 The region is also very beautiful for gravel biking.
 We saw a beautiful collection by Simon Rosmolen, who knows the region very well as a hotelier.
 We don't want to keep this extra collection from you!